malc-u/petes-plumbing/README.md

 6. Fonts, some styling, buttons etc were imported from [Journal](https://bootswatch.com/journal/) theme on Bootswatch

 ### Aknowledgements
-I would like to thank my mentor [Simen Daehlin](https://github.com/Eventyret) for his knowledge and listeing to my ideas as well as suggesting what could possibly be added to improve my project.
+I would like to thank my mentor [Simen Daehlin](https://github.com/Eventyret) for his knowledge and listening to my ideas as well as suggesting what could possibly be added to improve my project.
 Also for his help with Visual Studio Code - how to best utilize its features and extensions.

 Huge thanks to all people involved in creating helpful content that can be found online ie. [Brad Traversy](https://github.com/bradtraversy), especially for his [Git crash course](https://www.youtube.com/watch?v=SWYqp7iY_Tc) and all participants and creators of [Stack overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/), [Bootstrap documentation](https://getbootstrap.com/docs/4.1/getting-started/introduction/) & [Positronx](https://www.positronx.io/)

 Big thank you to [Code Institute](https://codeinstitute.net/) tutors for amazing course content that is very helpful in understanding the concept of HTML and CSS and to students current and past for sharing their work and ideas on Slack application - this gave me a lot of inspiration and help when in doubt about something.
 Especially Anthony O'Brien and [this](https://auxfuse.github.io/userCentricResourcePack/) extremly helpful resource pack & Ann Greaves and her amzaing Bootstrap grid [tutorial](https://www.youtube.com/watch?v=zDpCejbl1sU&t=539s)

-Lastly and I cannot forget my family and friends that were very involved in testing this website on their mobile phones, laptops, tablets etc. and for giving me helpful feedback.
+Lastly my family and friends that were very involved in testing this website on their mobile phones, laptops, tablets etc. and for giving me helpful feedback.